Spectral characterization and performance of SPT-SLIM on-chip filterbank spectrometers: Frequency Scheduling and Resolution

 \section{Frequency Scheduling and Resolution}

 Spatial-domain fitting was applied to the FTS measurements of both SPT-SLIM submodules that were operational for its first deployment at the SPT.
 All three lines on either submodule were measured, although one was not operational for on-sky measurements.
 These results are shown in Fig.~\ref{fig:resolution}.
-These measurements show a median spectral resolution of $33\pm9$ for both deployment submodules, below the design target of $R\approx 100$.
-We have taken a conservative uncertainty estimate of $\pm9$ in $R$, corresponding to the bias from the simulated results in Fig.~\ref{fig:simulation} for the mean SNR of the filters in each submodule.
+These show spectral resolution of grouped about median values of 70 and 60 for module 1 and module 2, respectively, each having standard deviations of 30.
+This is below the design target of $R=100$.
 Additionally, the centers of the bandpasses are shifted downward from the target SLIM band by $\sim$10 GHz.

-Each spectral filter consists of a half-wave resonator connected to the transmission line and a detector via coupling capacitors which set the central frequency of the filter’s transmission (see Fig.~\ref{fig:filterdiag}).
-This was tuned primarily by the physical dimensions of the filter and coupling capacitors and informed by simulations employing projected fabrication errors and an anticipated dielectric loss tangent for SiN~\cite{Robson2022}.
+Each spectral filter consists of a half-wave resonator connected to the transmission line and a detector via coupling capacitors which, together, set the central frequency of the filter’s transmission (see Fig.~\ref{fig:filterdiag}).
+This was tuned primarily by the physical dimensions of the filter and coupling capacitors and informed by simulations employing projected fabrication errors and an anticipated dielectric loss tangent for the SiN used~\cite{Robson2022}.
 The shift to lower frequency in the SPT-SLIM bands suggests a systematic deviation from our simulated results that is under study for the next generation of SPT-SLIM spectrometers.

-The resolution of a filter is governed by the joined quality factors of the filter's coupling to the feedline $Q_\mathrm{feed}$, the detector coupling, $Q_\mathrm{det}$, and losses in the resonator $Q_\mathrm{loss}$,
+The resolution of a filter is governed by the joined quality factors of the filter's coupling to the feedline, $Q_\mathrm{feed}$, the detector coupling, $Q_t\mathrm{det}$, and losses in the resonator, $Q_\mathrm{loss}$,

-In SPT-SLIM, $Q_\mathrm{feed}$ and $Q_\mathrm{det}$ are largely controlled by the dimensions of the capacitors that couple the half-wave resonator to the feedline and to the detector, respectively.
+In SPT-SLIM, $Q_\mathrm{feed}$ and $Q_\mathrm{det}$ are largely controlled by the dimensions of the coupling capacitors of the half-wave resonator to the feedline and to the detector, respectively.
 We expect $Q_\mathrm{loss}$ to be dominated by the dielectric loss tangent ($\tan\delta$) of the SiN employed in the microstrip architecture.

-The coupling quality factors of SPT-SLIM were designed to provide an $R=100$ spectrometer with $\tan\delta=1\times10^{-3}$.
-For these coupling quality factors, the resolution measurements in Fig.~\ref{fig:resolution} would suggest a $\tan\delta\sim2\times10^{-2}$.
-This greatly exceeds what has been measured in characterization experiments of Argonne SiN and optical measurements of test structures on deployment SLIM submodule wafers~\cite{Pan2023,robson2024}.
-As such, the low resolution of the deployment SPT-SLIM submodules is likely a consequence of both poor dielectric performance and capacitor fabrication.